-Katonah Debt Advisors, as a wholly-owned portfolio company, is accounted for using the equity method of accounting consistent with the Company's status as a BDC.
-Under the equity method of accounting, Katonah Debt Advisors is initially recorded at cost on the Company's balance sheet.
-Subsequent net income or losses of Katonah Debt Advisors under GAAP is recognized as affiliate income or loss on the Company's income statement with a corresponding increase (in the case of net income) or decrease (in the case of net loss) in the cost basis of the investment in Katonah Debt Advisors on the Company's balance sheet.
 The revenue that Katonah Debt Advisors generates through the fees it receives for managing CLO Funds and after paying the expenses associated with its operations, including compensation of its employees, may be distributed to the Company.
-Cash distributions of Katonah Debt Advisors' accumulated GAAP net income would increase cash and reduce the basis of Katonah Debt Advisors on the Company's balance sheet.
-As with all other investments, Katonah Debt Advisors' market value is periodically determined.
-The valuation is primarily based on a percentage of its assets under management and/or based on Katonah Debt Advisors' estimated net cash flows.
+Any distributions of Katonah Debt Advisors' net income are recorded as dividends from affiliate asset manager.
+As with all other investments, Katonah Debt Advisors' fair value is periodically determined.
+The valuation is primarily based on an analysis of both a percentage of its assets under management and Katonah Debt Advisors' estimated operating income.
 Any change in value from period to period is recognized as unrealized gain or loss.